 Order of Importance: What’s more important?
 School, Family, or Money?
 At this day and age all three right?
 Right!
 School will better your future, money will better your present and family, well family is family.

 Inform: Make not only your managers aware of your current situation, but your professors and family as well.
-With family, schedules can collide and you’re much more dependable if you tell someone as and when they cannot depend on you so they can find another solution.
+With family, schedules can collide and you’re much more dependable if you tell someone when they cannot depend on you so they can find another solution.
 School and work is a little bit trickier, not being dependable can cause low grades and even job termination.
 As a minimum wage worker, when my class schedule changes or very important class work is due, I let my manager know that I will need extra time off to focus on my studies.
 I also let my professors know, not in depth, but in summary, that this personal situation is happening at home and I do have to work, not only to continue my education but to take care of my family.
 Only rarely, has this sharing of information been ignored or rejected by professors and even jobs.

 Personal Planner: Write down your schedule.
 Whether it’s handwritten or on your smartphone, having a reminder of your school and work schedule can help you balance life.
 It’s one of the easiest ways to remember things and also not double book.
 Add in homework, appointments and important information and your daily goals.